This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BeyondTheSandwich #CollectiveBias

 - 5-6 slices of Castle Wood Reserve® Honey Ham

 - 3 slices of provolone cheese

-Use a sharp knife to make 4 cuts in the puff pastry, one cut for each corner of the pastry filling.
+- Use a sharp knife to make 4 cuts in the puff pastry, one cut for each corner of the pastry filling.
 Then, beginning on one side of the filling, making 7 diagonal cuts in the puff pastry.
 Follow with 7 diagonal cuts on the opposite site.
-The corner flaps/triangles of the puff pastry square can be discarded or re-purposed.
+Take the flap of dough that is directly above the center filling and pull it over the filling.
+Do the same for the bottom flap of dough.
+The triangular flaps of dough on the very corners of the puff pastry can be discarded or re-purposed.

 To see a video tutorial of a similar recipe where the pastry was braided, please visit: http://monpetitfour.com/chocolate-pastry-braid